hbctraining/Intro-to-R-with-DGE/lessons/06_introR-data-manipulation2.md

 > additional feature is the ability to work with data stored directly in an
 > external database.
 The benefits of doing this are that the data can be managed
 > natively in a relational database, queries can be conducted on that database, and only the results of the query returned.
+>
+> `dplyr` is part of the [tidyverse suite of packages](http://tidyverse.org), which were designed to work together to quickly and easily perform the most common operations needed for data science.

 ---